 Read more: Debt Management Program Pros and Cons

-3. Student loans
+3. Student loan repayment plans

 The federal government is worried about student loans.
 Why?
 Because the total student loan debt in this country is approaching $1.5 trillion.
 That’s more than all the credit card debt out there — by almost a third.